Myelogram of the Spine

 Previous Medical Records:

 - Bring Relevant Scans: Gather copies of past imaging studies such as X-rays, CT scans, or MRIs.
-These may be requested for the neuroradiologist to compare with the new images.
+The radiologist may want these to compare with the new images.

 Fasting Guidelines: